Omsingh88/AWS---VPC-Public-Private-Subnet-Configuration-in-Production-/README.md

 ### 4. Bastion Host Connection to Private EC2
 **For secure access to the private subnets, I set up a bastion host.
 This instance serves as a jump box, allowing me to SSH into the private instances securely.
 By connecting to the bastion host, I can then access the instances in the private subnets**.

-### From my local machine, I used the following SSH command to connect to the bastion host:
+### From my local machine, I used the following SCP command to send the private keys (.pem file) to the bastion host before doing ssh to the instance in priavte subnet:
 ```bash
 scp -i <path-to-your-pem-file>/your-key.pem ubuntu@<bastion-instance-ip>:/home/ubuntu
 ```